flare-foundation/attestation-client/docs/attestation-protocol/state-connector-contract.md

 In `count` phase, `StateConnector` verifies `commit data` against `reveal data` and counts appetencies of Merkle roots.
 If one Merkle root is submitted by more than 50% of attesters, `StateConnector` emits it as `the confirmed Merkle root` of the voting round.
 To help reach the consensus we provide [BitVoting](./bit-voting.md)

 As of current implementation, the confirmed Merkle root is accessible by looking up into the public array `merkleRoots` in the contract, which is a cyclic buffer of length `TOTAL_STORED_PROOFS` (6720, a week of proofs).
-Note also that the proof for a given voting round `roundId`is stored at the index `(roundId + 2) % TOTAL_STORED_PROOFS`.
+Note also that the proof for a given voting round `roundId`is stored at the index `roundId % TOTAL_STORED_PROOFS`.

 ## State Connector contract deployments